There are two types of screening

 2.3: Ongoing studies

-If the study meets your eligibility criteria but you realize that it has not been finished yet, then you add it to this folder.
+If the study meets your eligibility criteria but you realize it hasn’t been completed yet, then you add it to this folder.

 2.4 Awaiting studies

-Sometimes, you can’t decide if the study should be included or excluded because of lack/insufficiency of the information provided in the full text.
+Sometimes, you can’t decide if the study should be included or excluded because of the lack of/insufficiency of the information provided in the full text.
 Then you add the study to this folder.